 Why Cracking Always Produces At Least One Alkene

 This how it works covers Why Cracking Always Produces At Least One Alkene within Cracking (HT) for GCSE Chemistry.
-Revise Cracking (HT) in Organic Chemistry for GCSE Chemistry with 24 exam-style questions and 0 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Cracking (HT) in Organic Chemistry for GCSE Chemistry with 24 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 5 of 14 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position